MinnBid Online Auctions

 - Bidders are responsible for verifying their bid prior to selecting the “Place Bid” button.
 Once bids are placed, the bid cannot be altered or changed.

-- Online auction items must be paid for in full within seven days from the date of the award.
-If not paid and claimed, the State of Minnesota Surplus Services reserves the right to auction, in its sole discretion, any such items after the aforementioned seven-day period.
+- Online auction items must be paid for in full within ten days from the date of the award.
+If not paid and claimed, the State of Minnesota Surplus Services reserves the right to auction, in its sole discretion, any such items after the aforementioned ten-day period.
 Payment may be made in the form of a money order or cashier’s check made payable to "Surplus Services".
 Cash will not be accepted.

 - Live auction items must be paid for and removed the day of the auction.